sami-bg/stable-SSL/docs/source/user_guide.rst

    VICRegLoss
    BarlowTwinsLoss

-Here's an example of how to define the `objective` section in your YAML file:
+Here's an example of how to define the `loss` section in your YAML file:

 .. code-block:: yaml

-   objective:
+   loss:
       _target_: stable_ssl.NTXEntLoss
       temperature: 0.5